-Brenda specializes in quantitative research, providing custom research solutions for her clients utilizing both online and offline methodologies.
-Her clients represent a wide variety of industries including consumer packaged goods, entertainment, retail, and the restaurant industry.
+Brenda’s clients represent a wide variety of industries including consumer packaged goods, durable goods, entertainment, retail and the restaurant industry.

 What's your favorite thing about Market Research?
 What do you enjoy about Market Research?